googleapis/google-cloud-python/packages/gcp-sphinx-docfx-yaml/README.rst

 Install
 -------

-First you need to install docfx-yaml:
+To use this forked version, install GCP docfx-yaml:

 .. code:: bash

-    pip install sphinx-docfx-yaml
+    pip install gcp-sphinx-docfx-yaml

 Then add it to your Sphinx project's ``conf.py``: